aortic dissection

 • Age: Greater than 60

-• Pre-existing Connective Tissues Disease: Being born with a congenital disorders such as, Marfan syndrome, Ehlers-Danlos syndrome and other collagen vascular diseases
+• Connective tissue disease: Being born with a congenital disorder such as Marfan syndrome, Ehlers-Danlos syndrome, and other collagen vascular diseases

 • Existing aortic aneurysm: Untreated aneurysms increase the likelihood of a dissection